forwinder15/learndiesels/content/posts/2019-05-09--10-signs-and-symptoms-of-a-worn-out-diesel-engine/index.md

 If you have found that the problem is not in the fuel system an engine component is malfunctioning.
 As the engine wears, you will see more and more constant blue smoke.
 Over time, the clearances just can’t be maintained on the cylinder walls and oil stays on the walls of the cylinder and the piston travels back down it leaves oil in the chamber and it gets burned along with the fuel.

 Once again, a compression check is going to let you know where this problem is.
 If it is very old a complete in-frame may be needed.
+As you can see below, that oil has been passing those rings for quite a while.

 ![unsplash.com](./ring.jpg)